open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

 As an example, for [AspNetCore example project](../../examples/AspNetCore/README.md),

 * Running the project from Visual Studio (F5) or running the project with `dotnet run --configuration Release --framework netcoreapp3.1 --project Examples.AspNetCore.csproj`, the "current working directory" is `examples/AspNetCore`.
-* Running the project with
-  `dotnet run --configuration Release --framework netcoreapp3.1 --project Examples.AspNetCore.csproj`, the "current working directory" is `examples/AspNetCore`.
 * Running the executable `Examples.AspNetCore.exe` in